facebookresearch/CommAI-env/README.md

 The environment can be run in two simple steps:

 1. Creating a configuration file (for instance, by copying `task_config.sample.json`)
-2. Running the environment (in the simplest case, just providing the configuration file as an argument)
+2. Running the environment, in the simplest case, just providing the configuration file as an argument with `python run.py my_config.json`

 By default, the environment will be run in **human-mode**([see below](#human-mode)).
 If you want to run the environment with a given learning algorithm, see [the corresponding section